 The Journal seeks to be a channel for the increased interest in using behavioral science methods for the study of economic behavior, and so to contribute to better solutions of societal problems, by stimulating new approaches and new theorizing about economic affairs.
 Economic psychology as a discipline studies the psychological mechanisms that underlie economic behavior.
-It deals with preferences, judgments, choices, economic interaction, and factors influencing these, as well as the consequences of judgements and decisions for economic processes and phenomena.
-This includes the impact of economic institutions upon human behavior and well-being.
-Studies in economic psychology may relate to different levels of aggregation, from the household and the individual consumer to the macro level of whole nations.
-Economic behavior in connection with inflation, unemployment, taxation, economic development, as well as consumer information and economic behavior in the market place are thus among the fields of interest.
-The journal also encourages submissions dealing with social interaction in economic contexts, like bargaining, negotiation, or group decision-making.
+It deals with decisions (individual or interactive), preferences, judgments, and factors influencing these, as well as the consequences of judgments and decisions for economics and society.
+Studies in economic psychology usually relate to the individual decision maker's level, though sometimes also address household or group behavior.

 YOUR PAPER YOUR WAY